roshan-research/roshan-research.github.io/README.md

 - `sh run.sh join-us`
 - `sh run.sh contact-us`

-You are not need to execute `npm build` manually.
+You don't need to execute `npm build` manually.
 Just push and let the Github workflow do the reset.